trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Once you have input the information for the type of printer, press "Forward" for the wizard to continue.

-If the wizard is able to find the printer but is unable to locate the correct driver for the printer, it will display the screen shown in in Figure 8.15g instead of the the "Describe Printer" screen.
+If the wizard is able to find the printer but is unable to locate the correct driver for the printer, it will display the screen shown in in Figure 8.15g instead of the "Describe Printer" screen.

 **Figure 8.15g: Manually Select the Manufacturer**